cameronepstein/mandril-webhooks/README.md

 # Web Hook Configuration

-This project involves creating a web application in Ruby which can receive and process web hooks from [Mandrill](https://mandrillapp.com/login/?referrer=%2F).
+This project involves creating a Ruby web app that can process web hooks from [Mandrill](https://mandrillapp.com/login/?referrer=%2F).

-It is important that the application:
+It is important that the application can:

-- Can receive web hooks from Mandrill
+- Receive web hooks from Mandrill

-- Processes the web hook data and stores it into a suitable data store
+- Processes the web hook data and store it in a suitable data store
-- Displays the following statistics:
+- Display the following statistics:

     - Total number of emails sent
     - Total number of emails opened